Diagnosis

 Targeted therapy for cancer is a treatment that uses medicines that attack specific chemicals in the cancer cells.
 By blocking these chemicals, targeted treatments can cause cancer cells to die.

 For non-Hodgkin lymphoma, targeted therapy may be used alone.
-But more often, it's combined with chemotherapy.
+But more often it's combined with chemotherapy.
 This mix may be your first treatment.
-It can be your second treatment if your lymphoma comes back.
+It also may be an option for some refractory or relapsed non-Hodgkin lymphomas.

 CAR-T cell therapy

-Chimeric antigen receptor T cell therapy, also called CAR-T cell therapy, trains the immune system cells to fight non-Hodgkin lymphoma.
+Chimeric antigen receptor (CAR)-T cell therapy trains the immune system cells to fight lymphoma.
 This treatment begins with removing some white blood cells, including T cells, from the blood.

 The cells are sent to a lab.
-In the lab, the cells are treated so that they make special receptors.
+There, the cells are treated so that they make special receptors.
 The receptors help the cells recognize a marker on the surface of the lymphoma cells.
 Then the cells go back into the body.
-There they find and destroy the non-Hodgkin lymphoma cells.
+There, they find and destroy the non-Hodgkin lymphoma cells.

 Bone marrow transplant

 A bone marrow transplant, also called a bone marrow stem cell transplant, involves putting healthy bone marrow stem cells into the body.
 These cells replace cells hurt by chemotherapy and other treatments.
-People with non-Hodgkin lymphoma may have a bone marrow transplant if other treatments haven't helped.
+Stem cells can come from your own body, called an autologous transplant.
+Stem cells also can come from a donor, called an allogeneic transplant.

 Radiation therapy